pulsar-edit/pulsar-edit.github.io/docs/blog/20230201-Daeraxa-FebUpdate.md

 ## Matrix space

-[@kaosine] has been working to set us up a [Matrix](https://matrix.org/) space for an alternative who would prefer to use an open source alternative to our main [Discord Server](https://discord.gg/7aEbB9dGRT).
+[@kaosine] has been working to set us up a [Matrix](https://matrix.org/) space for an alternative for people who would prefer to use an open source alternative to our main [Discord Server](https://discord.gg/7aEbB9dGRT).
 However, we do not want to split the community in this way so before we start publicising it and providing links we would rather get our Discord bridge set up first so that all messages